The Truth about LEDs, Light Sensitivity, & Migraine

 In addition, many of today’s devices that are labeled LCD (‘liquid crystal display’) are actually backlit by an LED bulb, which inherently provides similar benefits and risks as general LED lights.
 More specifically, they can produce a flickering effect that can cause problems for many people, especially those who are sensitive.
 Ironically, older LCD screens were lit by a compact fluorescent bulb, which also could generate this unpleasant flicker.

-The neurological effects of LED lighting remain in question, but there continues to be emerging research in the area.
-Recently, a French health report acknowledged that intense exposure to the blue light specifically in LEDs can lead to eye damage and natural sleep disturbances.
-This is consistent with other data that shows blue wavelengths can contribute to the onset of migraine attacks, headaches, eye strain and other symptoms.1,2
+The neurological effects of LED lighting have been coming into clearer focus in recent years.
+A French health report acknowledged that intense exposure to the blue light specifically in LEDs can lead to eye damage and poorer sleep patterns.
+Other data highlights that blue wavelengths can contribute to the onset of migraine attacks, headaches, eye strain and other symptoms.1,2

-Recently, researchers found that LED exposure—specifically based on color—leads to higher rates of headache and migraine symptoms (including photophobia), giving better insight into the origin of light sensitivity within the eye itself.4 While it is unclear exactly why LED lighting triggers these issues, its inherent properties are believed to play a role.
+Recently, it was discovered that LED exposure—specifically based on color—leads to higher rates of headache and migraine symptoms (including photophobia), giving better insight into the origin of light sensitivity within the eye itself.5 While it is unclear exactly why LED lighting triggers these issues, its inherent properties are believed to play a role.

 LED Lighting Versus Fluorescent Lighting